Konvt/pace/README.md

 ```bash
 cmake --build build --target uninstall
 ```
+### C++20 Module
+If you are using a compiler that already supports the `module` feature, you can use the `pace.cppm` file in the `module/` and import it within your project.

+When using it officially, be sure to `import std` in the code file at the same time; otherwise, strange compilation errors will occur as of now.
+### Header-only
+You can copy `include/pace` to the inclusion path of the project, and then directly include the corresponding header file within the source file.

+## FAQ
 ### Does updating the progress bar slow down the program?
 No, as mentioned in the [Features](#features) section, updating the progress bar can *essentially be regarded as* zero overhead.